-As one entered into the factory on the right side, there were seamstresses who were handed bundles, each of which contained dozens of pre-cut cuffs, collars, pockets and pocket flaps ready to be sewn together.
+As a person entering on the right side would behold seamstresses who were handed bundles, each of which contained dozens of pre-cut cuffs, collars, pockets and pocket flaps ready to be sewn together.
 After sewing them, the seamstress wrote her number on the production ticket, kept her part of the ticket, and passed the bundle on to the lady who would turn them.
 The bundle was then passed to the seamstress who top-stitched around each item.

 To the left of these sewing machines was a row of tables where these workers matched up the shirt front to the back yokes and sleeves.
 The floor ladies would oversee and help move the bundles onto the next seamstress on the left side of the factory.
 On that side there were rows of sewing machines facing one another with the first steps starting at the front of the factory.
 The shirts were always put together in a specific order with each worker diligently performing her task as quickly as she could to meet the high standards expected.
 The pockets were sewn onto the front of the shirt and then passed on for the button placket to be sewn on the front also.
 Double yokes were then sewn to the back of the shirt by a folder, a special attachment on the machine.